Adolis García Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.36 team ERA that ranks third across all MLB pitching staffs.
+- The Yankees have a 3.31 team ERA that ranks third across all league pitching staffs.

+- Yankees pitchers combine to surrender 25 home runs (one per game), the ninth-fewest in the league.

-- The right-hander's most recent time out was on Saturday against the Toronto Blue Jays, when he threw 5 2/3 scoreless innings while allowing four hits.
+- In his most recent time out on Sunday, the righty tossed 5 2/3 innings against the Toronto Blue Jays, allowing no earned runs while surrendering three hits.

+- The 27-year-old has put together a 6.30 ERA and 10.8 strikeouts per nine innings across five games this season, while allowing a batting average of .298 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.